 At the airport in Sydney right now on the way back from a 10 day seminar tour through Australia with three seminars in Sydney and Melbourne.
-The Fitness scene and personal training industry in Australia have evolved to one of the most progressive in world in the last decade.
+The fitness scene and personal training industry in Australia have evolved into one of the most progressive in the world in the last decade.
 After postponing an invitation to teach down under for two years I finally made the trip this year.
-And its been a fantastic time with great weather, lots of sun, great food, some great gyms and really good groups of attendants.
+And it was a fantastic time with great weather, lots of sun, great food, some great gyms and really good groups of attendants.
 Observing a local industry there are always pointers to pick up and three of many that I picked up on this trip are:

 1. Redefining the Fit Female

 Australia's is known for its ambitious and progressive gym culture with especially the females leading the worldwide standards in body composition and strength.
 There are Physique and Bikini Competitions almost every weekend with an average of 40 to 50 girls competing which shows in the gym those girls do lift real weights.
 One morning at breakfast I chatted with Lauren, the wife of my host Daine McDonald, on training and she told me that she did 10 sets of 5 reps on Snatch Grip Podium Deadlifts with a 50×0 with 120kg on every set before giving birth to her last child.
 And she was 54kg with 11% body fat at the time, with a personal best in the deadlift of 170kg with a shoulder width grip of the floor.
 To back it up she showed me a video of her doing 3 reps with 160kg also with a shoulder width grip of the floor.
 For lean and strong females this is clearly a new standard.
 What do girls deadlift around the world at that bodyweight and body fat?

 2. The Basics still get the job done, even for World leading Bikini Girls